andrewthauer/dotfiles/README.md

 ## Structure

-The dotfiles are mostly organzied by topic folder.
+The dotfiles are mostly organzied modules by topic folder.
 The following directories do not follow the specific topic organization:

 - `bin` - Contains various scripts (added to `$PATH`)
 - `local` - Used for local environment customizations
-- `modules` - Contains re-usable modules / plugins
+- `modules` - Contains modules & plugins
 - `shell` - Contains common shell settings & features that work in `bash`, `zsh`, etc.